 - Lunchtime Tips.
 Use real cutlery.
 I don’t know why people who pack their lunch in reusable Tupperware still bring disposable cutlery.
 It makes no sense to me.
 You’re going to bring all that home and wash it anyway, why not wash your silverware too?
 Try to pack a lunch with nothing single use!
 I also wrap sandwiches with paper towels and a rubber band rather than ziplock bags.
 You can also buy in bulk to help reduce waste.
 I buy the large Skinny Pop bag and put a serving in an old yogurt tub instead of buying “100-calorie” packages.
 It’s the little things y’all!
 They add up!

 - Reusable water bottle.
-(I Love this one and this straw attachment lid) I don’t think this needs much explanation as I’ve beaten this topic to death.
+(I LOVE this bottle and straw attachment lid) I don’t think this needs much explanation as I’ve beaten this topic to death.
 I will say though if you’re flying, a lot of places in the airport won’t refill your bottle for you.
 The places that generally will are sit down restaurants and bars.
 As long as you’re ordering from them and they want a tip, they’ll almost always refill it for you.

 - Refuse straws.
 (Or Bring your own.)
 I swear, this is the worst one because even when I request, “no straw please” sometimes the server forgets and still brings a straw.
 Make sure you’re polite and just explain they you’re trying to limit your plastic waste so please don’t bring a straw.
 I find that a short explanation helps them remember more often.
 I also don’t get as strange of looks when I explain it.
 (I had a server ask me if I have a straw phobia before I explained it 🙄)